QUnit.module()

 Module scope

 The module scope can be used to group tests under a common label.
-These can be nested to create child modules under a common parent module.
+These can be nested to create child modules under a common parent.
+The module scope can add hooks by calling methods on the hooks parameter.

 parameter description